NATIONAL ASSOCIATION HONOREE

 Read more »

-is Midlands Mediation Center’s new initiative to engage community members in learning and practicing peaceful conflict-resolution skills.
+Conflict = Opportunity is the Midlands Mediation Center’s new initiative to engage community members in learning and practicing peaceful conflict-resolution skills.

 The initiative, which emphasizes community-based efforts to teach and promote communication methods to reduce and resolve conflict, has recently been funded through a discretionary grant by the Richland County Council for the fiscal year beginning July 1.